-PROGRAMMES / FOCUS AREAS PROGRAMME OBJECTIVE IMMEDIATE STRATEGIES (1-2 YRS) Integrated Development Planning Credible IDP aligned with the NDP and driving the budget processes Capacitate IDP unit with research capacity and innovative thinking Development of strategic plans with the long term vision in mind Attendance of sector planning and involving sector departments in municipal planning Regular public participation, keeping community members informed and involved in planning decisions Proper project prioritisation based upon NDP, strategic plan and innovation - IDP to inform the budget Performance Management Ensure accountability through the implementation of integrated performance management through timely, accurate and validated data for reporting and obtaining unqualified audit opinion Implement framework.
+PROGRAMMES PROGRAMME OBJECTIVE IMMEDIATE STRATEGIES (1-2 YRS) /FOCUS AREAS Development Planning NDP and driving the budget processes innovative thinking Development of strategic plans with the long term vision in mind Attendance of sector planning and involving sector departments in municipal planning Regular public participation, keeping community members informed and involved in planning decisions Proper project prioritisation based upon NDP, strategic plan and innovation - IDP to inform the budget Performance Management Ensure accountability through the implementation of integrated performance management through timely, accurate and validated data for reporting and obtaining unqualified audit opinion Implement framework.
 Cascade EPM to Manager level Expand PMS unit Communication Prompt, agile and accurate communication to the community through making use of technology Develop data base of contact details for all community members.
 Development internal and external newsletters.
 Capacitate communication unit.
-Resource the unit with relevant technology Update website on monthly basis Making use of social media to communicate with communities Public Participation To ensure continuous community involvement (knowledge is power) Development and implementation of public participation policy Ward Committees To have fully functional ward committees at all times Consultation with CoGHSTA regarding their training plans during budgeting processes Training of ward Councillors and ward committees Monitoring and evaluation of the functionality of ward committees by the Speaker Special Projects Mainstreaming and empower vulnerable groups such as people with disabilities, children, aged, victims of abuse, youth and HIV/AIDS Update database for all vulnerable groups and strengthen existing structures and establish non- existing structures Create awareness amongst disadvantaged groups on their opportunities, especially on employment equity regarding people with disabilities Encourage people to declare their status so that they can benefit from preferential opportunities Conduct an audit of facilities to establish access for disabled people Partner with Child line in creating awareness regarding child abuse Embark on awareness campaigns with elderly regarding abuse and safety Conduct awareness campaigns with young people
+Resource the unit with relevant technology Update website on monthly basis Making use of social media to communicate with communities Public Participation To ensure continuous community involvement (knowledge is power) Development and implementation of public participation policy Ward Committees To have fully functional ward committees at all times Consultation with CoGHSTA regarding their training plans during budgeting processes Training of ward Councillors and ward committees Monitoring and evaluation of the functionality of ward committees by the Speaker Special Projects Mainstreaming and empower vulnerable groups such as people with disabilities, children, aged, victims of abuse, youth and HIV/AIDS Update database for all vulnerable groups and strengthen existing structures and establish non-existing structures Create awareness amongst disadvantaged groups on their opportunities, especially on employment equity regarding people with disabilities Encourage people to declare their status so that they can benefit from preferential opportunities Conduct an audit of facilities to establish access for disabled people Partner with Child line in creating awareness regarding child abuse Embark on awareness campaigns with elderly regarding abuse and safety Conduct awareness campaigns with young people regarding employment opportunities, substance abuse, HIV/AIDS, abuse, safety, leadership and